zbalkan/zbalkan.github.io/_posts/2024-12-04-detect-ps-profile-changes.md

 File Integrity Monitoring (FIM) is a security technology that tracks changes to files, directories, and system configurations to detect unauthorized or suspicious modifications.
 By comparing the current state of files against a known baseline, FIM can identify changes that may indicate malicious activity, such as tampering with critical system files, application configurations, or logs.
 Often used in compliance frameworks like PCI DSS and HIPAA, FIM is a vital tool for maintaining the integrity of systems, identifying potential breaches, and supporting forensic investigations in the event of an incident.

-If you managed to make it to this  paragraph, you are possibly a user of Wazuh and know about the FIM capability.
-If it is new to you, please look at the [official documentation](https://documentation.wazuh.com/current/user-manual/capabilities/file-integrity/index.html) for how it works, how to configure and more.
+If you’ve made it this far, you are likely familiar with Wazuh and its FIM capabilities.
+If you’re new to this, refer to the [official documentation](https://documentation.wazuh.com/current/user-manual/capabilities/file-integrity/index.html) for details on how it works, configuration steps, and additional resources.
 I want to mention that while the name focuses on change management for files, it also monitors the Windows registry because it is the equivalent of the `/etc/` folder.
-Change is inevitable and we need to [enable change](https://www.axelos.com/resource-hub/blog/itil_4_practitioner_change_enablement).
-Monitoring it is the first step, so please give it a read if you have not done so.
+Change is inevitable, and monitoring it is the first step.
+Refer to [enable change](https://www.axelos.com/resource-hub/blog/itil_4_practitioner_change_enablement) if you haven’t given a thought on "change management vs. change enablement" debate.

 I suggest you use a centralized configuration for this setup.
 I prefer testing it with a custom endpoint group, and placing this inside the `syscheck` section.
 For the sake of brevity, I only added the XML tags regarding the paths.
-Then you can apply this to the test group and wait for `keepalive` to update the configuration but the new paths may not be checked before a full inventory scan.
-So, I suggest restarting the agents either locally or remotely by using DevTools and using `PUT /agents/group/<test group name>/restart`.
+Apply this configuration to the test group and wait for `keepalive` o update it.
+Note that new paths may not be checked until a full inventory scan is complete.
+I recommend restarting the agents either locally or remotely via DevTools using the `PUT /agents/group/<test group name>/restart` command.

 With the configuration below, you can enable real-time detection.
 I didn't use the `restrict` attribute since the detection only works with directories.
-Keep in mind that during scheduled FIM module scans, the real-time change detection is interrupted and then resumes as soon as the scans are finished.
+Note that during scheduled FIM module scans, real-time change detection is temporarily interrupted and resumes once the scans are complete.
 Therefore you need to wait for this rule to be triggered if the initial `syscheck` scan is still running.

 ```xml
       <!-- PowerShell 7 -->